awslabs/data-on-eks/website/docs/gen-ai/training/Llama2.md

 :::

-# Training Llama2 Model using Trainium, Neuronx-Nemo-Megatron and MPI operator
+# Training Llama-2 Model using Trainium, Neuronx-Nemo-Megatron and MPI operator
-Welcome to the comprehensive guide on training the [Meta Llama-2-7b ](https://ai.meta.com/llama/#inside-the-model) model on Amazon Elastic Kubernetes Service (EKS) using AWS Trainium, Neuronx-Nemo-megratron and MPI Operator. (https://github.com/kubeflow/mpi-operator).
+Welcome to the comprehensive guide on training the [Meta Llama-2-7b ](https://ai.meta.com/llama/#inside-the-model) model on Amazon Elastic Kubernetes Service (EKS) using AWS Trainium, Neuronx-Nemo-Megatron and the MPI Operator. (https://github.com/kubeflow/mpi-operator).

-In this tutorial, you will learn how to harness the power of Llama-2, but also gain insights into the intricacies of deploying large language models (LLMs) efficiently, particularly on [trn1/inf2](https://aws.amazon.com/machine-learning/neuron/) (powered by AWS Trainium and Inferentia) instances, such as `inf2.24xlarge` and `inf2.48xlarge`, which are optimized for deploying and scaling large language models.
+In this tutorial you will learn how to run multi-node training jobs using [AWS Trainium](https://aws.amazon.com/machine-learning/trainium/) accelerators in Amazon EKS.
+Specifically, you will pretrain Llama-2-7b on 4 AWS EC2 trn1.32xlarge instances using a [subset of the RedPajama dataset](https://huggingface.co/datasets/togethercomputer/RedPajama-Data-1T-Sample).

 ### What is Llama-2?
-Llama-2 is a pretrained large language model (LLM) trained on 2 trillion tokens of text and code.
+Llama-2 is a large language model (LLM) trained on 2 trillion tokens of text and code.
 It is one of the largest and most powerful LLMs available today.
 Llama-2 can be used for a variety of tasks, including natural language processing, text generation, and translation.

+Although Llama-2 is available as a pretrained model, in this tutorial we will show how to pretrain the model from scratch.

 #### Llama-2-chat
 Llama-2 is a remarkable language model that has undergone a rigorous training process.
 It starts with pretraining using publicly available online data.